 Name Description Delete Select to delete the specific entry Profile Name Name used to identify the profile table.
-Maximum of 16 Alph and numbers - name r include at least one alph.
+Maximum of 16 Alph and numbers - name must include at least one alph.
 Profile Description Is a more detailed description.
-It can be up to 64 alph and numbers no blank spaces are allow but "-"can be used to separate a sentence Rule After the Profile name and Description are entered - the following buttons will be active: : List the rules associated with the designated profile. (e): Adjust the rules associated with the designated profile.
+It can be up to 64 alph and numbers no blank spaces are allow but "-"can be used to separate a sentence Rule After the Profile name and Description are entered - the following buttons will be active: Adjust the rules associated with the designated profile.